philips-software/terraform-provider-hsdp/docs/resources/stl_app.md

 # hsdp_stl_app
-Manag app resources on the device
+Manages an app resource on a STL device

 ## Example usage
 ```hcl